 Google has done a phenomenal job getting Google Assistant into the hands of millions.
-What is even better is that there are more products launching which integrate Assistant so that it becomes even more useful.
-One such category where Assistant is arriving is in the soundbar space.
+What is even better is that there are more products launching that integrate Assistant, so it's even more useful.

-The JBL Link Bar is the perfect example of this, as the company worked with Google to integrate not only Google Assistant, but also Google Cast support.
-This means that you can control your soundbar with your voice, while also using it as a Chromecast for your TV.
+The JBL Bar 5.1 is the perfect example of this, as the company worked with Google to integrate not only Google Assistant, but also Google Cast support.
 Onboard, there are three HDMI ports, along with an HDMI Arc output option.
 JBL even included a privacy switch for the microphone if you don't want your soundbar listening.
 However, one of the biggest advantages is the truly-wireless surround sound speakers that detach from the primary soundbar.
 Then, you can mount them in different areas around your room, and charge them with the main soundbar.

-Despite being a favorite for the best soundbar, some sacrifices had to be made, and one of which is the fact that you cannot currently add this to your Google Home Groups.
-That likely won't make or break your purchase, but it's something to be wary of when you get the Link Bar.
-Additionally, JBL opted not to include the wireless subwoofer, so you will need to shell out a few more bucks if you want to pick up the subwoofer.
+Despite being a favorite for the best soundbar, some sacrifices had to be made.
+For one, you can't currently add this to your Google Home Groups.
+That likely won't make or break your purchase, but it's something to be wary of when you get this sound bar.
+Additionally, the Bar 5.1's wireless speakers are equipped with Micro-USB charging and not USB-C, which is just disappointing at this point.

 - Three HDMI inputs